chron1z/krakenfutures-terminal/README.md

 - Recent trades display
 - Bulk order cancellation
 - Connection status indicator

-The terminal focuses on speed and efficiency, displaying all crucial trading information in a single window while maintaining a clean, uncluttered interface.
-Perfect for traders who need quick market access without the complexity of full-featured trading platforms.

 Built with Python using ccxt for exchange connectivity and PyQt5 for the user interface.